 Students can find Organic Chemistry both bewildering and arbitrary with obscure mechanisms and random facts to remember.

-Led by Tim Jolliff, teacher and author of the Royal Society of Chemistry’s book ‘Chemistry for the Gifted & Talented’, this practical training course provides a detailed insight into:
+Led by Tim Jolliff, teacher and author of the Royal Society of Chemistry’s book ‘Chemistry for the Gifted & Talented’, this practical online training course provides a detailed insight into:

 - Bridging the gap from GCSE

 - The problems with alkanes